loader-logo

 Who is Funding the Advanced British Standard Reform?

 The UK Government has pledged an initial funding of £600 million over two years to support the rollout of the Advanced British Standard.
-This funding is earmarked for teacher recruitment and retention, a critical aspect given the expanded subject choices and increased classroom hours.
-To further incentivise teaching in key subjects, educators are being offered tax-free bonuses of up to £30,000 over the first five years of their career.
+The government has earmarked this funding for recruiting and retaining teachers, a critical move given the expanded subject choices and increased classroom hours.
+To further incentivise teaching in key subjects, it offers educators tax-free bonuses of up to £30,000 over the first five years of their careers.

 ✏️ “We now need to build on this record by transforming post-16 education.
 The plan we have set out today – backed by an initial £600 million of new support – represents real, meaningful reform that will put technical and academic education on an equal footing and ensure that all young people leave school or college knowing the basics in maths and English.” – says Rishi Sunak.